vapi4k/vapi4k/vapi4k-docs/topics/RunTheApplications.md

 The template includes three applications:

-1) An inbound call application that uses an assistant to respond to incoming calls.
+1. An inbound call application that uses an assistant to respond to incoming calls.
-2) An outbound call application that calls a phone number and uses the assistant to respond.
+2. An outbound call application that calls a phone number and uses the assistant to respond.
-3) A web application that uses the assistant to respond to web page call button.
+3. A web application that uses the assistant to respond to a web page call button.

 ## Verify the Applications

-Before running the applications, verify that the assistant request responses and tool calls for each of the applications work correctly.
+Before running the applications, verify that the assistant request responses and tool calls work correctly for each of the applications.

 <procedure title="Verify the Applications">
     <step>
         <p>Start the Vapi4k server.</p>
     </step>
     <step>
-        <p>Click on the VAPI4K_BASE_URL value in the log to open the Vapi4k admin page.</p>
+        <p>Click on the `VAPI4K_BASE_URL` value in the log to open the Vapi4k admin page.</p>
     </step>
     <step>
         <p>Click on <shortcut>/vapi4k</shortcut> under <shortcut>InboundCall Applications</shortcut>.</p>